green3g/can-arcgis/README.md

 #### `widgets`

-Array of widget config objects.
-Implemented by the widgets extension.
+Array of widget config objects to be passed to the esri-map.
+These widgets are basic json structures that represent the types and parameters for widgets that the esri-map component should create.

+These configs tell the esri-map how to find, load, and create widgets.

+Additional widget types may be created by modifying teh esri-map/widgets files.

 ```javascript
 widgets: [{